Arsh1213/getting_started_with_javascript/Chapters/4_your_first_javascript_program.md

 ```
 ![](https://github.com/datasouvik/getting_started_with_javascript/blob/master/Assets/sqRootFunction.png)

-> __Statements__ and __Expressions__: This is a common topic in all programming languages, but at the same time beginners often lack a proper understanding of their meaning and difference.
-Expressions are
+> __Statements__ and __Expressions__: This is a common topic in all programming languages, but at the same time beginners often lack a proper understanding of their meaning and difference. __Expressions__ are those pieces of code that evaluates to something.
+In other words,